Overtime Premiums vs. Overtime Pay

 - Calculate total gross wages. ($668.80 + $66.90 = $735.70)

-The hours worked in a single day or workweek are more than required by the employee's contract.
-For instance, if an employee works more than eight hours in a single day, the contract may require he or she be paid an overtime premium for the extra hours.
-A contract may also specify an employee who works more than 40 hours a week (or any other specific number), or who works more than five days in a single workweek, may receive an overtime premium for the extra hours worked.
+- Premium Pay for Hours Worked in Excess of the Standard Work Period on an Hourly Basis or Weekly Basis: One type of premium is for hours worked in a single day or workweek that are more than required by the employee's contract.
+For instance, if an employee works more than eight hours in a single day, the contract may require them to be paid an overtime premium for the extra hours.
+A contract may also specify that an employee who works more than 40 hours a week (or any other specific number) or who works more than five days in a single workweek may receive an overtime premium for the extra hours worked.

-An employee may be paid an overtime premium for working special days, such as Saturday, Sundays, or holidays.
-To qualify as an overtime premium the rate of pay must be at least one-and-a-half times the rate established in good faith for like work performed in non-overtime hours on other days.
+- Special Day and Holiday Premium: An employee may be paid an overtime premium for working special days, such as Saturdays, Sundays, or holidays.
+To qualify as an overtime premium, the rate of pay must be at least one-and-a-half times the rate established in good faith for like work performed in non-overtime hours on other days

-So, what effect would this have on the calculation above?
-Double-time pay for work on a Sunday may be classified as an overtime premium.
-In fact, many overtime premiums can be stated as pay at a differential pay rate with the differential rate being 50% or more.
+By excluding payment from regular rate calculations as allowed by law, the employer can save on costs.
+Double-time pay for work on a Sunday may be classified as an overtime premium if the parties agree to it.
+In fact, many overtime premiums can be stated as pay at a differential pay rate, with the differential rate being 50% or more.
 With that in mind, you could recalculate the employee’s wages as follows:

 - Subtract the overtime premium from the calculated overtime pay to determine the actual amount of overtime pay due, but the result cannot be less than zero. ($58.10 - $88.00 = $0.00)

-Clearly, in this example there is a cost savings.
-That’s because the overtime premium has not been included in the calculation of the regular rate of pay (so the regular rate of pay is only $11.62 per hour instead of $13.38 per hour), and in this case the overtime premium is greater than any overtime pay that would have been due.
+Clearly, in this example, the employer enjoys cost savings due to the overtime premium rate.
+That’s because the overtime premium has not been included in the calculation of the regular rate of pay.
+This results in the regular rate of pay being only $11.62 per hour instead of $13.38 per hour.
+In this case, the overtime premium is greater than any overtime pay that would have been due.

-In some cases, there may be a portion of overtime pay due even where overtime premiums are paid.
-Imagine the employee works a total of 56 hours during the workweek including eight hours at the premium rate on Sunday, and the employer pays a premium of 75% for Sunday work.
+Imagine the employee works a total of 56 hours during the workweek, including eight hours at the premium rate on Sunday, and the employer pays a premium of 75% for Sunday work.

 - Calculate the total remuneration without the overtime premium. ($11/hr x 56 hr = $616.00)